 If you can’t find a club or society that suits your interests, why not start your own?
 All you need is an unique idea and 20 friends with USU ACCESS Memberships.

 Step 1: Research & Prep

 Does my club idea already exist?
-Check out the full list of USU Clubs & Societies here.
+Check out the complete list of USU Clubs & Societies.
 If there is any doubt over whether your club idea overlaps with an existing club, you should reach out to them.

 How unique are my club’s aims?
 When thinking about your club’s proposed aims it’s better to be specific about what it is you’ll be focusing on and doing, rather than broader aims about student life.